Prison will never be a safe place to be pregnant. In the last five years, three babies born to women in prison have died.

 Why is this important?

-Even if the worst doesn't happen, toxic stress during a mother's pregnancy affects her baby's development.
-Prisons are extremely stressful and traumatising environments that negatively impact your mental and physical health – and if you're pregnant, the impact on you and your child is long-lasting.
+Toxic stress during a mother's pregnancy affects her baby's development.
+Prisons are extremely stressful places that negatively impact your mental and physical health – and if you're pregnant, the impact on you and your child is long-lasting.

 Prison is not a safe place for pregnant women.
 The whole time I was there, I felt worried about my health and the health of my baby.
 From sleeping on a paper thin mattress with the metal frame hurting my hip bones, to no adequate nutritional food or supplements besides a pot of folic acid, it was inhumane.
 I was taken to my first baby scan in handcuffs.